 This led to a second body of work called ‘Entrevero’.
 How did that series evolve?

 I think that a kind of chaos or chance played a role in the creation of these images.
-The Spanish word entrevero has many meanings, with no equivalent in English or, perhaps, Chinese.
+The Spanish word entrevero has many meanings, with no equivalent in English.
 It can mean confusion, disorder, a brawl.
 When gauchos have been drinking and start to fight, their word for that is entrevero.
 I see the double exposures – the trees layered and twisting around each other – as a kind of entrevero.

 What have you learned about yourself in the process of making this work?